Quantum spacetime from constraints: wave equations and fields

 Under this assumption, the reference \( R \) enters the energy constraint (to be introduced shortly) with a constant mass term \( M \), which can be neglected as it contributes only an unobservable global phase factor to the dynamics of the relative state of the system \( S \).
 Namely, we can consider the global state satisfying (\ref{2}) and:

-where we are treating together both energy constraints sice they lead to the same final wave equation for the particle $S$.
+where we are treating together both energy constraints since they lead to the same final equation for the particle $S$.
 Projecting the equation first onto the basis \( \{\ket{t}_C\} \) and then onto the basis \( \{\ket{x}_R\} \), we obtain:

 and

 We now iterate the evolution equation for the relative state of \( S \) in order to obtain

 which, through (\ref{fondamentale2}), can be cast in the form: